-What is Composite Photography?
+What Is a Composite Image in Photography?

 7 Composite Image Ideas

-We’ll give you some superb composite image examples from the best modern artists.
-You’ll have all the inspiration you need to start creating composite images.
+We’ll give you superb composite image examples from the best modern artists.
+And you’ll have all the inspiration you need to start creating composite images!

 1. Duplicate and Multiply Your Subjects

 Natalia Seth gives us the perfect example of a duplicated subject composite image.
-In the photo below, she has duplicated herself three times in one picture.
+In the photo below, she duplicated herself three times in one picture.

 2. Create a Double Exposure Effect